PipeWire/wireplumber/docs/daemon/configuration.md

 `.endpoint-link` files can contain 3 top-level tables:
 * `[match-endpoint]`, required
 * `[target-endpoint]`, optional
-* `[endpoint-link]`, required

 The `[match-endpoint]` table contains properties that match an endpoint that exists on the graph.
 Possible fields of this table are:

-* `priority`

-  Specifies the order in which the `.endpoint-link` files are being searched for a match with an endpoint.
-If an endpoint matches the description of more than one `.endpoint-link` file, the one with the highest priority wins.

-  The type of this field is unsigned integer.
-Bigger numbers mean higher priority.

-* `direction`

-  Required.
-Can be set to either `"sink"` or `"source"`.
-Specifies the direction of the media flow of this endpoint.
-A `source` is an endpoint that produces data (i.e. an audio capture device or a playback application) and a `sink` is an endpoint that consumes data (audio playback device or capture application).

 * `name`